Azure/azure-powershell/src/ServiceBus/ServiceBus.Autorest/docs/New-AzServiceBusTopic.md

 # New-AzServiceBusTopic

 ## SYNOPSIS
-Creates a topic in the specified namespace.
+Create a topic in the specified namespace.

 ## SYNTAX